MMusabAyhan/PhotoBall/README.md

 PhotoBall is an application that forms an image out of thousands of balls.
 User can select the image s/he prefers and choose the simulation style via the interface.
 After selections are made, user can click the Start Simulation button and ta-da!

-The application uses OpenGL for renderer and a simple 2D physics engine made by John Buffer for physics simulation (A physic engine based on verlet integration).
-And, for UI it utilizes ImGui.
+PhotoBall uses OpenGL for renderer and a simple 2D physics engine made by John Buffer for physics simulation (A physic engine based on verlet integration).
+For UI, it utilizes ImGui ,and for building, the app uses premake.
 Some other libraries are also used for other features such as loading an image into a buffer, etc.

+## How To Build

+1- Clone the repository recursively into your local directory. ( git clone --recursive https://github.com/MMusabAyhan/PhotoBall.git )
+2- Execute the batch file named "Win-Premake" inside the "scripts" folder.
+It should create all necessary libs and project files for the solution.
+3- You are all set.
+Now, you can open the solution file and check out the PhotoBall.

 ## Controls